Univ’s Development Office organises a wide range of alumni events, including year and subject group reunions, seminars and sporting events.

 Some events are organised alongside the University’s main alumni events programme, such as the Alumni Weekend in the autumn, or the North American and European Reunion.

-Events are organised throughout the year in College, London, throughout many parts of the world.
-Details can be found on our Events and News and Features pages.
-Photographs from many of our alumni events can be found on Pinterest.
+Events are organised throughout the year in College, London and throughout many parts of the world.
+Details can be found on our Events page and reports on many events can be read on our News and Features pages.

 “No matter how long we’re away, there is something so compelling about Univ that means whenever we return, it always feels like coming home.” – Damian Sandys (1998, English)